arunn0909/TemplatesNation/README.md

 ## Support

-   ## If you like this project , please consider it giving a ⭐️ .
+   ## If you really like this project , please consider it by giving a  ⭐️ .
 It will help us to grow and improve this project and help others to find it .